On the Computational Complexity of Metropolis-Adjusted Langevin Algorithms for Bayesian Posterior Sampling: Introduction

-One of the most popular MCMC algorithms is the Metropolis random walk (MRW), a zeroth-order method that queries the value of the target density ratio under two points per iteration. \cite{JMLR:v20:19-306} shows that for a log-concave and smooth target density, the $\varepsilon$-mixing time in total variation distance (the number of iterations required to converge to an $\varepsilon$-neighborhood of stationary distribution in the total variation distance) for MRW is at most $\m O\big(d\log ({1}/{\varepsilon})\big)$.
+On the other hand, the Metropolis-Hastings (MH) algorithm provides a more flexible alternative.
+An MH algorithm produces samples by proposing and then accepting or rejecting these proposals based on a specified acceptance criterion.
+A key advantage of the MH algorithm is its ability to handle Bayesian (pseudo-)posterior distributions without requiring explicit knowledge of the normalization constant or the full conditional distributions.} One of the most popular MH algorithms is the Metropolis random walk (MRW), a zeroth-order method that queries the value of the target density ratio under two points per iteration. \cite{JMLR:v20:19-306} shows that for a log-concave and smooth target density, the $\varepsilon$-mixing time in total variation distance (the number of iterations required to converge to an $\varepsilon$-neighborhood of stationary distribution in the total variation distance) for MRW is at most $\m O\big(d\log ({1}/{\varepsilon})\big)$.
 On the other hand, the $\m O(d)$ scaling limit of \cite{gelman1997weak} suggests that their linear dependence on dimension $d$ is optimal.
 For a class of Bayesian pseudo-posteriors that can be non-smooth and non-log-concave, it has been shown in~\cite{10.2307/30243694} that as the sample size $n$ grows to infinity while the parameter dimension $d$ does not grow too quickly relative to $n$ so that the pseudo-posterior satisfies a Bernstein-von Mises (asymptotic normality) result, then MRW for sampling from the target pseudo-posterior constrained on an approximate compact set with a warm start has an asymptotic total variation $\varepsilon$-mixing time upper bound as $\m O_p\big(d^2 \log (1/{\varepsilon})\big)$.